Transformers: Blenheim Palace bedizened with Nazi Swastikas? File this in the overflowing catalogue of much ado about nothing.

 The disgusting act, already blasted around via the Internet, was to drape Blenheim (“Churchill’s home” according to reports) with huge Nazi banners.
 This was for an episode for the fifth “Transformers” film, The Last Knight, opening next June.

-Great huff and puff!
+Transformers huff and puff!
 Not only was Blenheim Churchill’s home, the Jerusalem Post informed its readers.
 Sir Winston himself “is buried on the grounds.”
 (Blenheim was never Churchill’s “home,” and he is buried in the nearby village of Bladon.)

 None of us replied to this naked attempt to stir artificial uproar.
 A friend and colleague in London wrote: “I told the Sun when they called that I can manufacture synthetic outrage as much as the next man, but couldn’t on this occasion.”